CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

      ![ws name.](media/96.png)

 11. You'll see a dialog box to authenticate your login which is the indication of MFA implementation.
-Answer the call, you will be asked to press the "#" key to complete the verification.
+You might receive a Notification for Approvral or Call.
+If you get Notification pop-up click on Approve.
+If you get call, Answer the call and you will be asked to press the "#" key to complete the verification.

      ![ws name.](media/2avd54.png)